 When is the next Ryder Cup?

-Golf fans worldwide are already circling their calendars for what promises to be a spectacular contest on one of the toughest and most famous courses in America.
+Golf fans worldwide are already circling their calendars for what promises to be another spectacular contest.

-This year the Ryder cup will be at Bethpage Black, New York, USA.
+This year the Ryder cup will be at Adare Manor in Ireland.
 Followed by:

 - 2029 – Hazeltine National Golf Club, Minnesota, USA